womblee/fancy_html_errors/README.md

 # Fancy HTML Errors
-Fancy / Goofy / Playful HTML errors which you can use
+Fancy / Goofy / Playful HTML errors which you can use on your website.

 **404**, **403**, **500** errors added.